Skip to main content

 ScopesWhat operations are permitted

-2. LumoAuth issues a token scoped not only for the tenant but also for the MCP server
+2. LumoAuth issues a token scoped for the organization and audience-bound to the MCP server (aud claim set to the server's Resource URI).

-4. MCP server validates the token with LumoAuth
+4. MCP server validates the token (JWT signature + aud check, or via introspection).

 Agents can be assigned:

-• Roles - Same RBAC roles as users
+• Roles — the same RBAC roles used for users.

 All agent actions are logged in the audit log: